EO-DataHub/eodhp-guide/services/resource-catalogue-ui.md

 The Resource Catalogue UI depends on the following external services:

 - **STAC Catalogue API** - Provides access to collections, items, and search functionality
+- **Planet STAC Proxy** - Provides access to Planet commercial data (part of the STAC Catalogue API but with a different backend)
 - **Keycloak** - Provides user authentication and authorization
 - **TiTiler Service** - Provides dynamic raster tile generation for visualizing geospatial data on the map
 - **QGIS layer API (QLR)** - Provides API to produce QGIS layer files
 - **Workspace API** - Provides workspace management and user collection functionality
+- **Purchasing API** - Provides quotes and purchase functionality for commercial data
+- **ADES and Commercial Data Workflows** - Handles purchasing workflows for commercial data and processing services
 - **S3** - For storing and serving the static files, as well as accessing user data and thumbnails
 - **CloudFront** - CDN for distributing the application globally
 - **Route 53** - DNS service for domain resolution